-6. At least 10% of the UCITS fund's assets are invested in sustainable investments as defined in article 2, no. 17, of the Disclosure Regulation that contribute to achieving an environmental or social objective, whereby the sustainable investments meet the aforementioned ESG standards.

-- 7. For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits: - exposure to companies active in the fossil fuel sector; - violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for multinational enterprises; and - exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical and biological weapons). - 8.
-Derivatives relating to other currencies or interest-bearing securities and not intended for hedging shall be attributed to the limits according to paragraphs 2 and 3 hereof at their attributable value as defined in the DerivateV. - 9.
-Up to 40% of the UCITS fund's assets may be invested in money market instruments.
+5. For assets that meet the ESG standards, the Company takes the following principal adverse impacts on sustainability factors into consideration based on the configuration of the investment limits:

+- exposure to companies active in the fossil fuel sector; - violation of the UNGC principles and the Organisation for Economic Co-operation and Development (OECD) Guidelines for multinational enterprises; and - exposure to controversial weapons (antipersonnel mines, cluster munitions, chemical and biological weapons).

+6. Up to 49% of the UCITS fund's assets may be invested in money market instruments, money market funds and money market funds with a short maturity structure.
 There are no restrictions regarding the money market instruments that may be purchased in accordance with article 6 of the General Terms and Conditions of Investment.

+7. The Company may invest more than 35% of the UCITS fund's assets in securities and money market instruments of the following issuers:

+The Federal Republic of Germany As German federal states:

+- Baden-Württemberg

+- Bavaria

+- Berlin

+- Brandenburg

+- Bremen

+- Hamburg

+- Hesse

+- Mecklenburg-West Pomerania

+- Lower Saxony

+- North Rhine-Westphalia

+- Rhineland-Palatinate

+- Saarland

+Saxony

+- Saxony

+Saxony-Anhalt

+- Saxony-Anhalt

+Schleswig-Holstein

+- Schleswig-HolsteinThuringia

+European Union As EU member states:

+- Belgium

+- Bulgaria

+- Denmark

+- Estonia

+- Finland

+- France

+- Greece

+- Italy

+- Croatia

+- Latvia

+- Lithuania

+- Luxembourg

+- Malta

+- Netherlands

+- Austria

+- Poland

+- Portugal

+- Republic of Ireland

+- Cyprus

+- Romania

+- Sweden

+Slovakia

+- Slovakia

+Slovenia

+- Spain

+- Czech Republic

+- Hungary

+As other states that are parties to the Agreement on the European Economic Area:

+- lceland

+- Liechtenstein

+- Norway

+As other member countries of the Organisation for Economic Co-operation and Development that are not members of the EEA:

+- Australia

+- Chile

+- Israel

+- Japan

+- Canada

+- Mexico

+- New Zealand

+Switzerland

+- Switzenand

+South Korea

+- Türkive

+- United States of America

+- United Kingdom of Great Britain and Northern Ireland

+8. Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets.

+9. Up to 49% of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment.

+10. Securities and money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.

+11. Units of investment undertakings that are purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB.

+12. Up to 5% of the UCITS fund's assets may be invested in exchange-traded 1:1 certificates on individual cryptoassets as defined by article 193 (1), sentence 1, no. 8, KAGB.

-Money market instruments purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 10.
-Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets. - 11.
-Up to 40% of the UCITS fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment - 12.
-In addition to the investment limits defined in paragraphs 1 through 11 above and in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 51% of the UCITS fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in such equity capital investments as defined by article 2 (8) InvStG that are equities which are admitted to official trading on a stock exchange or admitted to, or included in, another organized market ("equity funds").
+13. The Company may invest up to 10% of the UCITS fund's assets in carbon certificates, provided that the carbon certificates meet the criteria for securities defined in article 193 KAGB.

+14. In addition to the investment limits defined in paragraphs 1 through 13 above and in the General Terms and Conditions of Investment, it applies for the purposes of bringing about a partial exemption as defined in the German Investment Tax Act (InvStG) that at least 25% of the UCITS fund's gross assets (determined as being the value of the investment fund's assets without taking into account liabilities) will be invested in such equity capital investments as defined by article 2 (8) InvStG that are equities which are admitted to official trading on a stock exchange or admitted to, or included in, another organized market ("balanced funds").